-Madelaine McCracken is Métis from the Red River Settlement.
-She is a masters student at the University of Ottawa and is completing her MRP under Dr. Ng-A-Fook’s guidance.
-She is conducting Indigenous educational research for the Faculty of Education, the Caring Society, and SSHRC where she is understanding how Indigenous rights and values are represented in Teacher Education across Canada.
+Madelaine McCracken is Métis and holds ancestral ties to the Red River Settlement.
+She is a M.Ed. student at the University of Ottawa and is completing her Major Research Paper under Dr. Ng-A-Fook’s guidance.
+She is conducting Indigenous educational research for the Faculty of Education and for the Caring Society as a part of an additional SSHRC work where she is understanding how Indigenous rights, values, and how Truth and Reconciliation are represented in Teacher Education across Canada.

 Hembadoon I. Oguanobi